Milagros Moy

-Milagros Alicia Moy Alvarado (born October 17, 1975) is a volleyball player from Peru, who twice represented her native country at the Summer Olympics: 1996 and 2000.
-She plays as a wing-spiker.
+Milagros Alicia Moy Alvarado (born October 17, 1975), more commonly known as Milagros Moy, is a Peruvian former volleyball player who represented her native country at the 1996 Summer Olympics in Atlanta and the 2000 Summer Olympics in Sydney, finishing in eleventh place in both tournaments.
+She played as a wing spiker.

-Career
+Club volleyball

-Moy won with the Peruvian club Cristal Bancoper the silver medal in the 1995 South American Club Championship played in Medellin, Colombia.
+Moy played with the Peruvian club Cristal Bancoper and won a silver medal at the 1995 South American Club Championship in Medellin, Colombia.

-She played for the German team "Rote Raben Vilsbiburg" for the 2008/09 season.
+Moy played for the German team Rote Raben Vilsbiburg for the 2008–09 season.

-For the 2009/2010 season, she played with Valeriano Alles Menorca Volei in the Spanish Superliga Femenina de Voleibol.
+For the 2009–10 season, Moy played with Valeriano Alles Menorca Volei in the Spanish Superliga Femenina de Voleibol.

-Moy returned to play in the Peruvian League, signing with the Universidad César Vallejo club.
-She won the league championship with the club in that season and was awarded Most Valuable Player.
+For the 2012–2013 season, Moy returned to play in the Peruvian League, signing with the Universidad César Vallejo club.
+She won the league championship and was awarded Most Valuable Player.
 She then played the South American Club Championship and her club lost to Brazilian Unilever, winning the silver medal and the Best Server individual award.